AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/functions.md

 An oracle is something that allows us to get data from the outside world into our contracts.
 The most widely-known types of oracles in blockchain systems are probably Chainlink price feeds, which allow us to get the price of an asset in USD taking non-blockchain data into account.

 While this is one type of oracle, the more general oracle, allows us to get "some" data into the contract.
-In the context of oracle functions or oracle calls in Aztec, it can essentially be seen as user provided arguments, that can be embedded at any point in the circuit, and thus don't need to be an input parameter.
+In the context of oracle functions or oracle calls in Aztec, it can essentially be seen as user-provided arguments, that can be embedded at any point in the circuit, and thus don't need to be an input parameter.

 **Why is this useful?
 Why don't just pass them as input parameters?**
 In the world of EVM, you would just read the values directly from storage and call it a day.
 However, when we are working with circuits for private execution, this becomes more tricky as you cannot just read the storage directly from your state tree, only commitments sit in there 😱.
 The pre-images (content) of your notes need to be provided to the function to prove that you actually allowed to spend them.